marklogic-community/hands-on-data-modeling/setup/README.md

 Note: If you don't want to use cURL.
 You can use Query Console for Setup.
 See below.

-## Teardown

-To remove this project completely, including removing all data, run either `wipe.sh` or `wipe.bat`, depending on your platform.
-This will remove everything installed by the setup script.

 ## Query Console Exercises

+If you have not been able to install and configure your database using cURL and the scripts noted above, then jump to 'Query Console Setup' below, and return here after completing your setup.

 Solutions to some of the exercises will be discovered using Query Console.
-If you have completed the above, then follow these instructions.
+If you have completed setup as noted above, then follow these instructions to load ythe exercises workspace into Query Console.

-If you have not been able to install and configure your database using cURL and the provided scripts, then jump to 'Query Console Setup' below, and return here after completing your setup.

 1. Point a browser to http://localhost:8000/qconsole
 2. On the right, click on Workspace.